apolloteapot/blog/_posts/2024-05-11-vulnlab-build.markdown

 Nmap done: 1 IP address (1 host up) scanned in 53.28 seconds
 ```

-This is the PowerDNS instance with the webserver, also port-forwarded to the host.
+This is the PowerDNS container with the DNS service and the webserver, both port forwarded to the host.

 ```shell
 └─$ proxychains -q nmap 172.18.0.6